deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 the back seat of Gabe’s rented SUV on the drive into San Antonio proper, holding hands and talking quietly.

-"Okay, so…why '*Baseball*’?" she asked eventually.
+"Okay, so…why '*BASEBALL*’?" she asked eventually.

 "Couple of reasons."